The Medicare Modernization Act signed into law in 2003 by President George W. Bush signaled the most sweeping changes in Medicare in 40 years.

 |Medicare Advantage Carriers|

 If selling Medicare Advantage Plans, be sure to check out our Hospital Indemnity section.
 Easily add an additional 50%+ in commissions to each existing Medicare Advantage Sale.
 Plan can be sold all year long!!
-Please remember that this plan cannot be sold to a Medicare Advantage consumer until at least 48 hours later.
 This plan is great to show your existing Medicare Advantage clients, your group retirees, High Deductible Plan F clients, and even your under 65 clients with high deductible health plans.